• Home |

 Disadvantages

-To be honest, there aren’t a whole lot of downsides to Hornady Black 6.5 Grendel ammo, as it’s reliable and affordable (in Grendel ammo terms).
+To be honest, there aren’t a whole lot of downsides to Hornady Black 6.5 Grendel ammo, as it’s reliable and affordable (in Grendel terms).

 Pros and Cons